89luca89/distrobox/docs/useful_tips.md

 `distrobox create --name test --image your-chosen-image:tag --root`

+Another use case, what if you want or need to run distrobox with the root user, in a login shell?

+Before the 1.4.3 release, it wasn't possible.
+We couldn't make a distinction between someone running distrobox vi `sudo` from someone logged in as the root user in a shell.
+Now things are as easy as it would be if you were creating a rootless container:

+`# distrobox create --name your-container --pull --image your-chosen-image:tag`

+And:

+`# distrobox enter your-container`

+We trust you already know the implications of running distrobox, as well as anything else, with the root user and that with great power comes great responsibilities.

 ## Using a command other than sudo to run a rootful container

 When using the `--root` option with Distrobox, internally, it uses `sudo` to be able to